Khoshal01/Personalized-Physiotherapy-Assistant/README.md

 ## 📃 License

-This project is licensed under the [MIT License](LICENSE) © 2025 Khoshal Amin.
+This project is licensed under the MIT License © 2025 Personalized Physiotherapy Assistant Group.